tkeskita/unstructured_grids/docs/ug.rst

       and intersecting vertices are selected (highlighted in Vertex Select Mode).

+      Note: Intersections are currently detected only for extrusion top faces (but not for side faces).

       The intersection detection algorithm casts rays from numerous starting points slighly away (perturbed locations) from each vertex towards neighbour vertices.
 Intersection is assumed to